Shrey-Viradiya/Shrey-Viradiya/README.md

 ### Hi there 👋

+I'm Shrey Viradiya, a computer science and engineering student.
+Please explore my repositories and feel free to give feedback.

+- 🔭 I’m currently working on Pneumonia Detection using Chest X-Ray Images.
+- 👯 I’m looking to collaborate on algorithms projects, machine learning projects or deep learning projects.
+- 🤔 I’m looking for help with better performance of Image augmentation with GPU.
+- 📫 How to reach me: Mail me to shrey.viradiya.100@outlook.com

 <!--
 **Shrey-Viradiya/Shrey-Viradiya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.